DrC0okie/HEIG_ARN_Project/README.md

 ### Experiment 1 model architecture

+For this experiments we also had better results with Flatten instead of GlobalAveragePooling, probably because Flatten retains all the spatial information from the convolutional layers, so every feature detected by the convolutional layers is preserved and passed on to the dense layers.

-For this experiments, the most significant impact on performance was observed with different amounts of unfrozen layers in the MobileNetV2 bas model.
-Given the difference between our code images and the images used to train the ImageNet model, increasing the number of unfrozen layers probably led to better adaptation and improved performance.
+Given the difference between our code images and the images used to train the ImageNet model, increasing the number of unfrozen layers probably lead to slightly better adaptation and improved performance.
+The output dense layers configuration did not have a significant impact on the overall results.

 Following the Flatten layer, we incorporated a dense layer that consists of 128 neurons followed by a dropout layer with a 50% dropout rate.
 The use of ReLU activation helps the model to learn more complex patterns.
 The final output layer is a dense layer with a softmax activation function, matching the number of classes in our classification task (C++, Python, and Haskell).